 The Hepatitis C Antibody test is a blood test, and no fasting or any other preparation is needed.

 Different people react differently to the Hepatitis C Virus (HCV).
 On average, it takes the body about 8-9 weeks to create antibodies.
-This is the time recommended by our doctors to test for hepatitis C. You should also have a follow-up test 3 months post-exposure to confirm that there is no active hepatitis C (HCV) infection.
+This is the time recommended by our clinicians to test for hepatitis C. You should also have a follow-up test 3 months post-exposure to confirm that there is no active hepatitis C (HCV) infection.

 If negative, no hepatitis C antibodies were found in your blood.
 If positive, hepatitis C antibodies were found in your blood.